noerdisch/Noerdisch.ElasticLog/README.md

 The Noerdisch.ElasticLog Flow package logs exceptions and single messages to a configured elastic search server.
 This package also provides a backend to log message of Flows Logger classes to a elastic search server.

-The package was build on the Graylog package from [Yeebase](https://github.com/yeebase/Yeebase.Graylog).
-Thanks to the nice people from Yeebase for sharing it.
-We did not use Graylog and wanted to use elastic without the man in the middle.

 ## Installation & configuration